ipapandinas/quadratic-voting/README.md

 - A proposal cannot start in the past nor finish before starting.
 - A claim is available only for a closed proposal and an existing voter.
 - A proposal can be cancelled or the account list can be updated if the proposal has not started yet.

+### Future ideas

+An unsigned tx call hash can be attached to a proposal and be executed by the root account when closing the proposal if success.

 ---